 One of the most difficult issues with nursing home negligence cases is detecting the negligent act.
 Nursing homes don’t have to defend themselves unless a family member or outside medical provider discovers visible signs of harm or a medical condition with no other reasonable explanation.

-Despite obvious acts of negligence, a nursing home doesn’t always accept responsibility for its actions.
-The facility’s unique position of controlling a resident’s housing, nourishment, and medical and personal care, helps substantiate claims against them.
+Despite obvious acts of negligence, nursing facilities don't always accept responsibility for their actions.
+The facility's unique position of controlling a resident's housing, nourishment, and medical and personal care, helps substantiate claims against them.
 However, control over the evidence sometimes presents an obstacle to proving responsibility.

-Nursing home residents have numerous state and federal codes and standards on their side but they must still prove that a nursing home committed an act of negligence.
-In defending themselves, nursing home administrators sometimes rely on the injured person’s potential for inconsistent testimony.
+Nursing home residents have numerous state and federal codes and standards on their side, but they must still prove that an assisted care facility committed an act of negligence.
+In defending themselves, nursing home administrators sometimes rely on the injured person's potential for inconsistent testimony.
 Some seniors have memory, cognitive, and communication issues that sometimes prevent them from providing reliable testimony on their own behalf.

 A Plaintiff Must Comply With Florida’s Resident Rights or Negligence Claims Process